openscriptures/morphhb/structure/OshbVerse/readme.md

 Several new components have been added to facilitate the popup display, and interpretation of the cantillation marks.
 Altogether, we have:

+-	ReferenceLocation.js (Added 8/2/2019) manages URL locations, to
+	make and process the link.

 -	AccentCatalog.js catalogs the accents by type and scope.